CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.1 Detection of safety-relevant events.md

 ### 2 6 Inadequate use of detection systems

-If detection systems are not used, and the security-related events detection functions used in IT systems and applications are not used, it is easier for attackers to penetrate the institution's network and gain unauthorized access to sensitive information.
+If detection systems are not used, and the security-related events detection functions used in IT systems and applications are not used, it is easier for attackers to penetrate the institution's network unnoticed and access unauthorized sensitive information.
 It is particularly critical if the transitions between network boundaries are insufficiently monitored.

 ### 2 7 Insufficient human resources